 Contrary to some previous rumors, the HomePod mini has a different design from the standard HomePod.
 Apart from looks, the most apparent differences are price and size.

 While the HomePod has a rounded cylindrical design, the smaller model has a spherical appearance with a flat top.
 At 3.3 inches, the tiny speaker comes in at barely under half the height of the 6.8-inch HomePod.
+The smaller model is also much lighter, weighing 0.76 pound compared to the HomePod's 5.5 pounds.

 The HomePod is a premium smart speaker that prioritizes high-fidelity sound.
 While most Amazon Echo products use lower-end speaker technology, Apple made a speaker that's more of a direct competitor to Sonos than Amazon.